 In 2006, Tom Chasse joined the management team as President and CEO of Schweitzer Mountain Resort.
 Two new chairlifts, the Lakeview Triple and the Basin Express Quad were built during the summer of 2007; a cutting edge snowmaking system was installed during the summer of 2008 and completed in 2009; and Schweitzer renewed its dedication to excellent guest service.
 During the summer of 2012 Gourmandie was expanded, the Mill Building received an architectural update, the Ski and Ride Center was completely remodeled, and upgrades were made to the Great Escape Quad and Musical Chairs lifts.

-At this time, the resort is finishing phase two of a multi-year summit lodge construction project on the mountain.
-The new building will house a restaurant and bar, cafeteria style dining, new home for ski patrol dispatch, and provide on-mountain restrooms at the summit.
-Construction began on the 9,000 sq ft lodge in the spring of 2015 with completion anticipated for December of 2016.
+At this time, the resort has finished construction of the Sky House lodge construction project on the mountain.
+The new building houses a restaurant and bar, cafeteria style dining, new home for ski patrol dispatch, and provides on-mountain restrooms at the summit.
+Construction began on the 9,000 sq ft lodge in the spring of 2015 and was opened to the public in December of 2016.